Random Thoughts (3)

 3) Re: Brooks and other columnists, a plea.

-The gist of the fore-mentioned Brooks’ column was that the Democrats and Republicans were not acting in ways that Brooks thought were rational, that the world should confirm to his expectations.
+The gist of the aforementioned Brooks column was that the Democrats and Republicans were not acting in ways that Brooks thought were rational, that the world should conform to his expectations.
 In other words, unlike Muhammad, Brooks isn’t going to any darn mountain and instead demands it comes to him.

-You see it in other columnists, especially Tommy Friedman and his beloved goal of the Two State Solution, a certain arrogance in confusing their clinging to shop-worn cliches as possessing time-worn wisdom.
-The dirty secret is that much like an athlete that eventually wears down over time and loses their ability to compete, a columnist like any public intellectual exhausts their intellectual capital and becomes irrelevant.
+You see this in other columnists, especially Tommy Friedman and his beloved goal of the Two State Solution, a certain arrogance in confusing their clinging to shop-worn clichés as possessing time-worn wisdom.
+The dirty secret is that much like an athlete who eventually wears down over time and loses their ability to compete, a columnist like any public intellectual exhausts their intellectual capital and becomes irrelevant.

 If they are insistent on wanting a vision quest, I’ve got one for them that is a lot closer than Nepal.